1990 and 2002 industry and occupation codes

 A second change underlies the shift to the 2002 code frame.
 While NORC had previously performed all coding to the 1990 code frames, the industry and occupation coding tasks were completed by the Census Bureau for the 2002 frames.
 There are documented differences in coding practices across the two organizations, so house effects in coding are likely to surface in the data.
 The process followed by the Bureau includes use of the respondents' reports of usual duties, title, etc., and contextual information on respondent income and education.
 Problem cases are selected for manual review by an experienced coder or coding supervisor.
 Rates of manual review are similar for the NLSY97 as for the CPS.
 Wherever possible the Census Bureau has attempted to implement for this survey the coding procedures in place for the CPS.

-Users should note that the 2002 frame differs considerably from the 1990 frame in organization, level of granularity, and other characteristics (see the Census Bureau website at www.census.gov for more information).
+Users should note that the 2002 frame differs considerably from the 1990 frame in organization, level of granularity, and other characteristics (see the Census Bureau website for more information).
 Analyses of NLSY97 as well as CPS data indicate that jobs within a single category of one frame may disperse broadly to a variety of codes in the other frame.

-Military Industries and Occupations
+Military industries and occupations

 Researchers should be aware of several issues regarding military industries and occupations.
 The questionnaire is designed so that respondents in the active Armed Forces should not be asked to report the industry and occupation of that job in the same questions that collect information about civilian jobs.
 Rather, respondents report their military occupational specialty as part of a series tailored to military jobs that also asks about the branch of the Armed Forces, the respondent's dates of enlistment, military pay grade, etc. This means that the military industry and occupation codes should appear very rarely in the NLSY97 data, occurring only if a respondent has a civilian job but is associated with the military in some way.
 However, some respondents in the active military answered the civilian jobs questions instead of the military questions in rounds 2 and 3, causing military respondents to be included in the industry and occupation variables as well as other regular employment questions like hourly rate of pay.
 This occurred for two reasons.